Moving Beyond Diffusion: Hierarchy-to-Hierarchy Autoregression for fMRI-to-Image Reconstruction: More Qualitative Results

 \section{More Qualitative Results}

-\textbf{Neuroscience Interpretability.} To evaluate the neuroscience interpretability of the \Ours~framework, we follow MindDiffusion$_{\!}$~\citep{lu2023minddiffuser} to employ the pycortex library$_{\!}$~\citep{gao2015pycortex} for brain activity visualization.
+\textbf{Neuroscience Interpretability.} To evaluate the neuroscience interpretability of the \Ours~framework, we follow MindDiffusion$_{\!}$~\citep{lu2023minddiffuser} and employ the pycortex library$_{\!}$~\citep{gao2015pycortex} for brain activity visualization.
 We utilize L2-regularized linear regression models to predict fMRI voxel responses from features extracted from different blocks of our proposed fMRI encoder.
-As mentioned in Appendix\!~\ref{sec:supp_data}, there exists a partial overlap between voxels selected via the manually defined ``nsdgeneral'' mask and those within anatomically defined visual cortex regions.
+As mentioned in Appendix\!~\ref{sec:supp_data}, there exists a partial overlap between voxels selected via the manually defined ``\textbf{nsdgeneral}'' mask and those within anatomically defined visual cortex regions.

 To specifically probe the relationship between the model's hierarchy and the brain's visual processing stream, we focus our analysis on this overlapping subset of voxels.
 Fig.\!~\ref{fig:brain_interpret} (first row) visualizes the results on a flattened cortical surface, where the early visual cortex is demarcated in red and higher-order visual cortices are in blue.
 The analysis reveals that different model blocks exhibit functional specialization in predicting brain activity across the visual hierarchy.
 Specifically, early blocks are more predictive of activity in the early visual cortex, whereas deeper blocks show a correspondence with activity in higher-order visual regions.
 This functional gradient demonstrates a clear hierarchical alignment between the model's successive layers and the progressive stages of the primate ventral visual stream.
 Intriguingly, non-visual brain regions (depicted in yellow; Fig.\!~\ref{fig:brain_interpret}, second row) also exhibit a similar response profile, suggesting that features from intermediate model layers may also reflect the importance of other information in brain activity.
+Although \Ours~does not utilize explicit ROI-based supervision, the model spontaneously learns these functional specializations solely from the data within the ``nsdgeneral'' mask.